jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 You'll also remember that the special value `null` has type `object` as well, because it represents an empty value that **could** be an object.
 One that **would** be an object if it wasn't empty.

-In this chapter we'll look at Objects (obviously) and Dates.
-We'll also expand our JavaScript evaluation model to include some things that are very important for evaluating objects and executing code that works on objects.
+In this chapter we'll look at objects and how to construct them.
+We'll also expand our JavaScript evaluation model to include some things that are very important for evaluating objects and executing code that works with objects.

 ## Objects

 The simplest kind of JavaScript object is simply `Object`.

-Object is a constructor, just like String and Number.
-We'll explore constructors later in the chapter, but for now it's enough to know that all objects get properties from Object.
+`Object` is a constructor, just like `String` and `Number`.
+We'll explore constructors later in the chapter, but for now it's enough to know that all objects get properties from `Object`.

 Some languages make you define object types with classes before you can construct actual instances of objects.
 JavaScript does not.
 We **do** have classes in JavaScript, but they work differently from classes you may have used in other programming languages.